appany/AppAny.HotChocolate.FluentValidation/docs/error-mappers.md

 # ErrorMappers

-- Error mappers are pure functions converting validation failure to graphql error
+- Error mappers are functions converting validation failure to graphql error
 - All methods has overrides to pass more error mappers
 - All error mappers executes sequentially and can be composed with other